 Finally this gets me to the overwhelming #1 real kids do not develop….HONESTY.
 Sophia Sabino, Justine Pissiott and Destiny Adams are already recieving interest from the 10 programs in the country.
 They certainly all have a chance to be stars one day.
 Recently a college coach asked me “why are you so hard on them, they work their butts off” my answer was simple.
 I don’t want them to ever accept a coach, who won’t demand there best.
 Too many coaches, once they know a kid is talented, are afraid to challenge that player.
 They try as I like to call it..maneuver the player.
 They try to get the talented player to see things their way… without upsetting the player.
 Rather than being demanding.
 What this leads to, is a player, you cannot coach hard or BE HONEST WITH.
 It’s why a player is considered a superstar in grammar school becomes a very good player in high school.
 But never the superstar predicted.
 It’s why that player never fully develops…LACK OF HONESTY.
 This player often relys on rep, not game.
 The rep building is promoted by the very people not being honest.
 This player is almost always disappointed in the end.
 Honesty is the #1 reason kids don’t develop.
 Once a coach is honest, one of two things happen.
 The kid goes looking for a new team, claiming the coach does not support or believe in them; or they get on with the business of getting better.
 There is no inbetween

 In the end, it always really comes down to the player.
-Some kids are 100% committed and some kids believe they are but are not…its an old story and won’t be changing any time soon.
+Some kids are 100% committed and some kids believe they are but are not…its an old story and won’t change anytime soon.